 Sign #4: Difficulty in delegating work

 Managers need to learn how to delegate work to those who can do tasks better than them.
 Micromanagers, however, when they delegate a task, they oversee every step of the progress.
 Not only will you overwork your staff, but you will also overwork yourself.
-This mistrust can also affect your working relationship with your team and can become a hindrance for team improvement and unity in the long run.
+This mistrust can also affect your working relationship with your team and can become a hindrance to team improvement and unity in the long run.

 How to avoid: Learn to trust your staff and delegate work according to each team member’s strengths.
 If they make a mistake, it is your role to correct them and make sure they do not commit the same mistake again.